-Indeed, Collins is begging us to find the Omega Point, the maximum level of consciousness and complexity towards which we are evolving.
+Indeed, the band is begging us to find the Omega Point, the maximum level of consciousness and complexity towards which we are evolving.
 This requires that we dig into places that we might want to leave alone.
 It requires that we flesh out and talk about problems that most would leave covered.
 This state of being, this Omega Point, would theoretically be a utopia as human beings would have perfect understanding.
 Can this really exist?
 In order to find out, we have to face ourselves first and foremost.

 12. Mobius Slip

 This final track on “Dimensionaut” is called “Mobius Slip”.
 This epic would require several chapters of a book to cover, but I think the most important concept to understand is what a Mobius Slip really is.
 It seems to be a group learning solution, wherein the human race can grow and change.

 “Programmed believers/ Chase the dragon of salvation/ In search of the Garden Of Eden”.
 This album isn’t really about a traveler of time, space, and dimensions.
 It’s not about a nomad of the in-between places.
 This cosmic journey is an allegory for the life and enlightenment of the human soul.
 He, like his fellow humans, was chasing utopia through what other people say to do.
 He was a drone, constantly searching for a place or a thing that would grant true freedom and hope, and he was searching through all the most popular channels.
 The chains of this compliance, as well as the horrors of what men do to each other, had broken him completely.